microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

 connectivity to it.
 However we recommend moving it to our managed offering Azure Database for PostgreSQL.

-> Any PostgreSQL database on Azure shares the DNS namespace across all Azure
+> :bulb: Any PostgreSQL database on Azure shares the DNS namespace across all
-> subscriptions, so the UNIQUE_ID determined previously is used to make its name
+> Azure subscriptions, so the UNIQUE_ID determined previously is used to make its
-> unique.
+> name unique.

 Before we go ahead and create the database we are going to set the Postgres admin username and password in your environment.
 In a classroom setting ask your